dstackai/dstack/docs/blog/posts/port-mapping-max-duration-and-more.md

 With the CUDA version updated to 11.8, `dstack` now supports additional GPU types, including `NVIDIA T4` and `NVIDIA L4`.
 These GPUs are highly efficient for LLM development, offering excellent performance at low costs!

+If you are using a custom Docker image, you can now utilize a CUDA version up to 12.2.

+Last but not least, the K80 GPU is no longer supported.

 ## Examples

 Make sure to check the new page with [examples](../../examples/index.md).